-Sure, it might seem like backwards advice, but the fact is, if you don’t eat enough calories, you aren’t going to be able to keep the muscle that you want.
+Sure, it might seem like backward advice, but the fact is, if you don’t eat enough calories, you aren’t going to be able to keep the muscle that you want.
 Knowing how to burn fat and not muscle starts with knowing how many calories you burn with your BMR – without calculating any additional exercise – and only including the calories that it takes to maintain your physical processes.

 To get a calculation of how many calories your minimum should be, you can use an online calculator or one of the weight loss apps that are out there like MyFitnessPal or MyNetDiary to get the numbers that you need to stay healthy.

 So, can you burn fat and gain muscle without sacrificing the meat and many other foods that you love?
-In fact you can; protein is one of the number one ways that you’re body can learn how to burn fat and not muscle.
+In fact, you can; protein is one of the number one ways that you’re body can learn how to burn fat and not muscle.

 In fact, there are no dietary instructions as important is making sure that you have enough protein.
 All of the other things that you’ve heard that are the most important tasks when it comes to dieting are secondary if you don’t eat enough protein.

-Skip the cardio
+3. Skip the Cardio

 Of course, if you want to build and keep your muscle you are going to have to do strength training.
 But skip the cardio if you can stay above your BMR because cardio burns a lot of calories.